MAMDOUH-ALSHARARI/Perfume-Recommendation-System/README.md

 ## Deploy the Model

-The deployment phase involved creating an interactive application to demonstrate the model’s functionality:
+The deployment phase involved creating an interactive application to demonstrate the modelâ€™s functionality:
 1. **API Endpoint**:
    - Developed a FastAPI endpoint to serve the clustering model.
 2. **User Interface**: